Browplasty (Brow Lift) Sydney

 • Removal of excess eyelid skin that may be contributing to dermatochalasis and changes in eyelid contour.

-Browplasty is performed to address brow ptosis or soft tissue descent in the upper third of the face.
+Browplasty is performed at our Sydney clinic to address brow ptosis or soft tissue descent in the upper third of the face.
 The procedure typically involves the surgical repositioning of the brow and underlying forehead tissues.
 In some cases, excess skin may also be removed to adjust the brow position relative to the orbital rim.

 The procedure is usually performed under general anaesthesia or local anaesthesia with sedation, depending on the surgical plan.
 The technique used will be determined based on your anatomy and clinical needs.